alphagov/paas-bootstrap/README.md

 make dev deployer-concourse bootstrap
 ```

+The above command will deploy a Deployer Concourse which is used for deploying a PaaS.

+It is possible to deploy a Build Concourse instead.
+A Build Concourse is responsible for building and versioning releases, as well as deploying manuals, documentation, product pages, and more.

-Or to start deploying a new build environment:
+To start deploying a new build environment:

 ```
 make dev build-concourse bootstrap